Sorry, you need to enable JavaScript to visit this website.

 4. By Mail

-• Call 1-877-410-8827 Monday – Friday between the hours of 8:00 AM – 5:00 PM and request an application be sent to you by mail, or
+• Call 1-877-410-8827 Monday – Friday between the hours of 8:00 AM – 5:00 PM and request an application be sent to you by mail.
+Applications can be mailed to your DPSS office location

 4. By Fax